 We would also use this opportunity to inquire about your loved one for us to have a better understanding of the person the services will honor.
 It will be extremely helpful if you can bring some memorabilia — photos, videos, treasured items, letters — that would give us a clearer picture on how you envision paying tribute to your loved one.

 A death certificate is a legal document indicating the cause of death, including other vital statistics pertaining to the deceased, signed by the attending physician.
 In case your loved one died due to an accident, a coroner or the county medical examiner may prepare the form.
-If you feel that you need assistance in filing for this legal document with the state, we can help you.
+If you feel that you need assistance in filing this legal document with the state, we can help you.
 Certified copies of the death certificate can also be purchased at the same time.
-These certified copies are important when gaining access to bank accounts and safety deposit boxes, claiming for benefits due to the family (like the Veteran’s benefits or insurance claims), and transferring or selling ownership of properties.
+These certified copies are important when gaining access to bank accounts and safety deposit boxes, claiming benefits due to the family (like the Veteran’s benefits or insurance claims), and transferring or selling ownership of properties.

-All of these tasks may feel overwhelming if undertaken alone.
+All these tasks may feel overwhelming if undertaken alone.
 It is important to enlist a trusted friend or a family member to help you cope with the responsibility and emotional pain of this process.
 Remember that we are here to guide you through this difficult time and to ensure that your loved one receives the honor and tribute he or she deserves.

 Our caring staff is here to guide you through all the steps to create a unique service for your loved one.
-We encourage you to get in touch us at Tel: 1-805-487-1720 or email us at firstname.lastname@example.org so that we may assist you better.
+We encourage you to get in touch with us at Tel: 1-805-487-1720 or email us at email@example.com so that we may assist you better.

 To download our various arrangement forms, click here.

 You have the option of filling out and signing the forms online - at the comfort of your own home.
-You may also print it out, send it to us through fax or simply walk in to our funeral home.